 What is the Assistive Technology Continuum?

-Many people think of assistive technology as dynamic and sophisticated devices that are expensive and hard to acquire.
-However, assistive technology is a continuum of tools that range from no/low-tech tools to high-tech tools.
-When a team begins the decision-making process, a solid approach is to consider no/low-tech solutions first and then move up to mid-tech and high-tech tools as needed.
+Many people think of assistive technology as only sophisticated devices that are expensive and hard to acquire.
+However, assistive technology is a continuum of tools that range from high-tech tools to no/low-tech tools:

-A wide range of assistive technology devices are available in our lending library.
+A wide range of assistive technology devices are available to check out and trial from our lending library.

-In November 2008, the Virginia Department of Education released materials for school divisions to use when developing operating guidelines and service delivery models for assistive technology.
+The Virginia Department of Education has released materials for school divisions to use when developing operating guidelines and service delivery models for assistive technology.
 Included in the document ("Assistive Technology: A Framework for Consideration and Assessment") are definitions, laws, consideration guidelines, and a process for assistive technology assessment.
 Sample forms are also provided.